zcash/zips/zip-draft-XXXX.rst

    from the community regarding what projects should be funded, leading to a misalignment between funded projects and community priorities.

-Given these issues, this ZIP proposes the creation of a decentralized "lockbox" to which |percentage| of the Zcash block reward will be allocated post-November 2024 halving.
-The exact disbursement mechanism for the lockbox funds will be determined in a future ZIP, but the goal is to ensure:

-- Reduced regulatory risks by avoiding direct funding of specific organizations.
-- Improved funding efficiency by allocating resources directly to projects rather than organizations.
-- Enhanced decentralization by distributing decision-making power and ensuring community involvement in funding decisions.
-- Potential tax efficiency by deferring taxable events until the liquidation of funds by recipients, allowing for more flexibility in handling tax liabilities and reducing the need for immediate liquidation compared to directly funding US-based organizations with a USD bottom line.

 By addressing these issues, this proposal aims to ensure sustainable, efficient, and decentralized funding for essential activities within the Zcash ecosystem.